 The Truth About $300 Senior Apartments: A Complete Guide for Low Income Residents

 Many older adults on fixed incomes struggle to afford housing.
-About 25 percent of senior homeowners and 54 percent of renters spend over 30 percent of their monthly income on housing—more than the widely accepted affordability threshold.
+Once rent eats up more than 30 percent of monthly income, the widely accepted affordability threshold, there is less left for food, medicine, and everything else.
 Low-income senior apartments where rent is capped at 30% of income can help seniors maintain independence without financial strain.

 These housing options are scarce in many regions.
 Income-based senior apartments calculate rent as a percentage of each resident's income, typically capping it at 30% of adjusted gross income.
 A senior earning $1,000 monthly would pay around $300 in rent.